 A parent or eligible student has the right to refuse to let the district designate information about the student as directory information.
-Please write to Russ Uhing, Director of Student Services, 5905 O Street, Lincoln, NE 68510, to indicate your refusal to have your child's information designated as directory information.
-For an opt out form, go to the LPS website or contact Russ Uhing for an opt out form.
+Please write to Ryan Zabawa, Director of Student Services, 5905 O Street, Lincoln, NE 68510, to indicate your refusal to have your child's information designated as directory information.
+For an opt out form, go to the LPS website or contact Ryan Zabawa for an opt-out form.

-When a formal request is made to Student Services for education records containing directory information, the request will be reviewed by the Director of Student Services or designee and decisions on fulfilling the request will be made based on the type of information requested, the purpose of the request for the information, and a screening of the requester if appropriate.
-The following individuals or groups made a request for directory information in the period of June 2020 to May 2021:
+When a formal request is made to Student Services for education records containing directory information, the request will be reviewed by the Director of Student Services or designee and decisions on fulfilling the request will be made based on the type and volume of information requested, the purpose of the request for the information, and a screening of the requester if appropriate.
+The following individuals or groups made a request and was granted for directory information in the period of June 2021 to May 2022: